 If you’ve lived in your house for a while, you probably know where some air leaks are, simply because you’ve felt them.
 And while you might think windows and doors are the biggest culprits, Energy Star says your most significant air leaks likely come from other sources hidden away in the basement and attic of your home:

-DO YOUR OWN INSPECTION.
-You’ll need to identify these less-obvious air leaks to make a impact on your energy bills.
+CHECK FOR OBVIOUS ISSUES.
+You’ll need to identify these less-obvious air leaks to make an impact on your energy bills.
 Energy Star says you can do that yourself, with a careful visual inspection inside and out: Look for gaps and cracks at the common points of air leakage (e.g., knee walls, dryer vents, outdoor faucets, attic hatches, sill plates) and pay close attention to the building envelope — the outer walls, doors and other openings of your home.
 Take notes of any cracks, gaps or other openings, so you can return and air-seal them later.